Technology: Other animal species

 The use of basic technology is also a feature of non-human animal species.
 Tool use was once considered a defining characteristic of the genus Homo.
 This view was supplanted after discovering evidence of tool use among chimpanzees and other primates, dolphins, and crows.
 For example, researchers have observed wild chimpanzees using basic foraging tools, pestles, levers, using leaves as sponges, and tree bark or vines as probes to fish termites.
 West African chimpanzees use stone hammers and anvils for cracking nuts, as do capuchin monkeys of Boa Vista, Brazil.
 Tool use is not the only form of animal technology use; for example, beaver dams, built with wooden sticks or large stones, are a technology with "dramatic" impacts on river habitats and ecosystems.

-Popular culture
+In popular culture

 The relationship of humanity with technology has been explored in science-fiction literature, for example in Brave New World, A Clockwork Orange, Nineteen Eighty-Four, Isaac Asimov's essays, and movies like Minority Report, Total Recall, Gattaca, and Inception.
 It has spawned the dystopian and futuristic cyberpunk genre, which juxtaposes futuristic technology with societal collapse, dystopia or decay.
 Notable cyberpunk works include William Gibson's Neuromancer novel, and movies like Blade Runner, and The Matrix.